The problem-solving process: A modern, data-driven approach for operations managers

 Data transparency and accessibility will help build confidence as individual contributions are backed by data displayed on the digital board.

-Problem-solving is a great catalyst of growth and opportunity within the organisation.
+Problem-solving is a great catalyst of growth and opportunity within the organization.
 Although existing approaches help to solve problems to some extent, an advanced, data-driven approach helps identify root causes faster and increases certainty, while potentially offering a significant impact on overall business performance.